18.38.215 RESIDENTIAL USES OF MOTELS, COMMERCIAL AND OFFICE STRUCTURES.

 .0501 Minimum and Maximum Density.
 In lieu of dwelling units per acre, a minimum of seven (7) residents and a maximum of one hundred (100) residents per acre shall be allowed.

 .0502 Minimum Number of Units.
-The conversion of a structure to a residential use shall include a minimum of thirty (30) residential units on-site.
+The conversion of a structure to a residential use shall include a minimum of thirty (30) residential units on-site, or less provided that the development include adequate onsite management and services as determined by the Director of Housing and Community Development Department.

 .060 Procedure.
 The approval process for the conversion of a conversion of an existing motel, and other commercial and office structures, to Supportive, Transitional and Multiple-Family Housing for low-income persons shall be processed as follows:

-.0601 Conditional Use Permit.
-Conversion of existing motels, and other commercial and office structures, to Supportive, Transitional and Multiple-Family Housing for low-income persons shall be subject to the approval of a conditional use permit consistent with Chapter 18.66 (Conditional Use Permits).
-In addition to the required findings pursuant to Chapter 18.66 (Conditional Use Permits), the Planning Commission, or City Council on appeal, shall make a finding of fact, by resolution that:
+.0601 Administrative Housing Permit.
+Conversion of existing motels, and other commercial and office structures, to Supportive, Transitional and Multiple-Family Housing for low-income persons shall be subject to the approval of an Administrative Housing Permit pursuant to Section 18.62.120 (Administrative Housing Permit).

 .0602 Additional Approvals Required.
-The following shall be approved in substantial form concurrent with approval of the conditional use permit.
+The following shall be approved in substantial form concurrent with approval of an Administrative Housing Permit.
 Minor modifications may be approved administratively if they are deemed to be in substantial conformance:

 .01 Affordability Covenant pursuant to subsection 18.38.215.100.